-Freshworks Advances its Agentic AI Platform to Uncomplicate Service Software for Companies Big and Small - CRN - India
+Freshworks advances its agentic AI platform to uncomplicate service software for companies big and small - CRN - India

 Accelerating Freddy AI Adoption

-To make Freddy AI adoption easy, Freshworks is also launching resources that help maximize rapid impact:
+To make Freddy AI adoption easy, Freshworks is also launching resources that help maximise rapid impact:

 Freshworks University Courses: A new AI learning hub with tutorials, use cases, and live help.